Using Regular Expressions

 General Information

-A-Parser uses Perl/JavaScript-compatible regular expressions that can be used:
+In A-Parser, Perl/JavaScript-compatible regular expressions are used, which can be applied:

 - When parsing arbitrary information from any websites

-- In the query builder to extract or replace part of the query
+- In the query builder to extract or replace part of a query

 - In the results builder to transform any results